Counselling Services offers confidential, short term help to students dealing with personal, relational or mental health concerns.

 Counselling services at UPEI has a mandate to provide brief, solution focused interventions to individual students.
 While many students are helped with only a few sessions (many are satisfied with what they achieve in one session), students may access up to 8 sessions in one academic year.
 If counselling identifies concerns or issues requiring more time or specific expertise not possessed by the counsellor, a student will be supported through a referral process.
 Brief extensions to the session cap are assessed on a case-by-case evaluation by the whole counselling team of what goals will be met through the extension.

 The strengths-based, solution focused model places the student at the centre of bringing change to their lives.
-Counselling will ask the student to be active in making change – this may involve research, homework, and purposeful behavioral and cognitive change.
+Counselling will ask the student to be active in making change – this may involve research, homework, and purposeful behavioural and cognitive change.
 While there are cases where counsellors can support and even assist in advocating, the focus will be on making the client their own primary advocate.